Let’s face it. We all love dessert. Nothing finishes off a meal better than something…

 Television has its good side.
 It can entertain and educate, opening new worlds for your child as they learn about different cultures and ideas.
 Positive role models can influence young viewers to make good lifestyle choices.
 However, there are many negative aspects to television viewing, effecting your children’s health, well-being, and behaviour in undesirable ways.
-Many parents ask the question, “Is television really necessary for my children?”
+Many parents have concerns around children watching TV in terms of development.

-There are benefits to watching quality television programming.
+There are benefits to watching quality television programming such as for education purposes, relaxation and fun.
 To make sure your children are learning and receiving positive age appropriate messages, take the following steps: